adiyathereh/timespan-kata/README.md

 ## Summary

 The goal is to implement a utility function that 'pretty-prints' timespans.
-For example, 3620 seconds become "1 hour, 20 seconds ago".
+For example, 3620 seconds become "1 hour, 20 seconds".
 Such a function greatly enhances UX by providing the user a readable timespan without bothering it with details.

 ### Suggestions